prettier/prettier/README.md

 Run prettier through the CLI with this script.
 Run it without any arguments to see the options.

+To format a file in-place, use `--write`.
+While this is in beta you should probably commit your code before doing that.
+In the future we will have better support for formatting whole projects.

 ```js
 prettier <opts> <filename>
 ```